How to Use Your Brand Logo in Your Email Campaigns

 1. Go to the template builder in your ESP.

-3. Upload your logo and resize it to fit your email.
+3. Upload your logo and resize it to your preferred size to fit your email.

 4. Place it at the top of your email in the header region.